 Building on the legacy of the Air New Zealand Pink flights, these services will be far from ordinary, boasting a full programme of entertainment from drag shows to dance routines and plenty of surprises!
 RuPaul’s Drag Race Down Under star drag queen Anita Wigl’it will be keeping customers entertained as they wing their way to Sydney’s WorldPride Mardi Gras.

-With hundreds of thousands of people all over the world heading to the city for the festival, Air New Zealand is helping people get there in style with a direct flight from San Francisco to Sydney on 20 February 2023 and another from Auckland to Sydney on 24 February 2023.
+With hundreds of thousands of people all over the world heading to the city for the festival, Air New Zealand is helping people get there in style with a direct flight from The COVID Vaccine is Safe: Here’s Why on 20 February 2023 and another from Auckland to Sydney on 24 February 2023.

 Frenchies Launch 2022 Oktoberfeast Celebration